solariumphp/solarium/docs/plugins.md

 #### solarium.bufferedAdd.addDocument

 For each document that is added an 'AddDocument' event is triggered.
-This even has access to the document being added.
+This event has access to the document being added.

 #### solarium.bufferedAdd.preFlush

 Triggered just before a flush.
-Has access to the document buffer and overwrite and commitWithin settings
+Has access to the document buffer and overwrite and commitWithin settings.

 #### solarium.bufferedAdd.postFlush

 Triggered just after a flush.
-Has access to the flush (update query) result
+Has access to the flush (update query) result.

 #### solarium.bufferedAdd.preCommit

 Triggered just before a commit.
-Has access to the document buffer and all commit settings
+Has access to the document buffer and all commit settings.

 #### solarium.bufferedAdd.postCommit

 Triggered just after a commit.
-Has access to the commit (update query) result
+Has access to the commit (update query) result.

 ### Example usage